-Observations of the true state were taken every 50 timesteps (approximately every 3) hours).
-The observations were taken of density, temperature and the momentum variables with an observation error covariance given by the diagonal matrix, $\mathbf{R} \in \mathbb{R}^{5 \times 5}$, where the variances along the diagonal are shown in Table 2.
-The variances are approximately 1 - 10% of typical variable values at the observation location.
-In the experiments shown here, observations are taken at a single point (to represent a spacecraft, or properties at a single point in space determined from HI or IPS observations) in the ecliptic plane between the Earth and Sun.
-Observations are taken in the middle of the ENLIL domain, at approximately 0.6AU.
-This was not done near the Earth (at 0.99AU), as would be most realistic at the present, as this is close to ENLIL's outer-boundary and hence it could be not seen how the LETKF affected the state downwind.
-It is worth noting at this point, that after launch in 2019, ESA's Solar Orbiter and NASA's Solar Probe Plus will be taking observations of the solar wind at a radius of approximately 0.3AU.
+Table Showing the Standard Deviations of the Errors in the Observations Taken of the Solar Wind space determined from HI or IPS observations) in the ecliptic plane between the Earth and Sun.
+Observations are taken in the middle of the ENLIL domain, at approximately 0.6 AU.
+This was not done near the Earth (at 0.99 AU), as would be most realistic at the present, as this is close to ENLIL's outer boundary, and hence it could be not seen how the LETKF affected the state downwind.
+It is worth noting at this point, that after launch in 2019, ESA's Solar Orbiter and NASA's Solar Probe Plus will be taking observations of the solar wind at a radius of approximately 0.3 AU.
 While such observations will not be routinely available for forecasting, they will enable both more direct testing of the DA schemes and calibration of the near-Sun HI and IPS observations.
-Two ensemble runs were used, a model-only ensemble run without data assimilation, and an ensemble run where we use the LETKF.
+Two ensemble runs were used, a model-only ensemble run without data assimilation and an ensemble run where we use the LETKF.
 The model-only ensemble run represents the propagation of the prior pdf in time.
-By studying how the LETKF ensemble deviates from that pdf evolution we can infer the impact of the data assimilation.
+By studying how the LETKF ensemble deviates from that pdf evolution, we can infer the impact of the data assimilation.